ProvSQL Logo

 • Step 7: Undo – Reinstate the Original Prime Minister

-• Case Study: The Wildlife Photo Archive
+• Case Study: Wildlife Photo Archive

 • The Scenario